The Picard group of the universal moduli space of vector bundles on stable curves: The Picard groups of and .

-We have seen in the proof of Lemma \ref{sHs} that the pair $(C,\mt E)$ is strictly H-semistable respect to $\lambda$.
-In particular the limit respect to $\lambda$ is strictly H-semistable.
-The limit will be a pair $(C',\mt E')$ such that $C'$ is a semistable model for $C$ and $\mt E'$ a properly balanced vector bundles such that the push-forward in the stabilization is the P-semistable sheaf By Corollary \ref{NSrmk}(iii), $\mt E'_{C_1}\cong \mt E_{C_1}$ and $\mt E'_{C_2}\cong \mt E_{C_2}(-p)$.
+We have seen in the proof of Lemma \ref{sHs} that the pair $(C,\mt E)$ is strictly H-semistable and the polynomial attached to $\lambda$ vanishes.
+In particular, the limit with respect to $\lambda$ is strictly H-semistable.
+The limit will be a pair $(C',\mt E')$ such that $C'$ is a semistable model for $C$ and $\mt E'$ a properly balanced vector bundles such that the push-forward in the stabilization is the P-semistable sheaf By Corollary \ref{NSrmk}, $\mt E'_{C_1}\cong \mt E_{C_1}$ and $\mt E'_{C_2}\cong \mt E_{C_2}(-p)$.
 In particular, $\mt E$ has multidegree